-- A quantitative survey investigating background and current life circumstances among the women filmed in pornography - An in-depth evaluation of PTSD symptom levels among women filmed in pornography - A comparison of life circumstances and PTSD levels between women filmed in pornography and women used in different types of prostitution. - A study focused specifically on the strip club industry, given the link found in this study between stripping, pornography and prostitution.
+- A quantitative survey comparing background and current life circumstances among the women filmed in pornography

+- An in-depth evaluation of PTSD symptom levels among women filmed in pornography

+- Implementation evaluation of best practice approaches for outreach and supporting women exiting the pornography industry

+- Research focused specifically on the strip club industry, given the link found in this study between stripping, pornography and prostitution.

-LEGISLATION
+Legislation

 Twenty years ago, Sweden enacted a unique law on prostitution - the sex purchase act.
 The rationale for criminalizing the sex purchaser, but not the seller, was to protect the "weaker party who is exploited by others who want to satisfy their own sexual needs."
 With most women in pornography sharing the same vulnerable background factors as women used in prostitution, and many having experiences in other parts of the sex industry (including prostitution), it is illogical that pornography production and distribution remain unregulated in Sweden.
 We thereby urge the Swedish Government to initiate a national inquiry on the pornography industry, accounting for both consumption and production harms, and including the new research presented in this report.
+Introduc